 The aim of the archaeological evaluation was to record the extent of any surviving archaeological deposits, and to assess the archaeological potential of the site to allow the CBCAA to determine if further investigation is required.

 5 Results (Figs 2-3)

-One trial-trench, 8m long by 1.8m wide, was machine-excavated under the supervision of a CAT archaeologist.
+Eleven trial-trenches, all 30m long by 1.8m wide, were machine-excavated under the supervision of a CAT archaeologist.